 No user action is required.
 Restart Manager will attempt resolve the issue the next time it runs.

-To verify that the installation or upgrade process was successful, review the event log after a system restart or after the completion of the installation or upgrade process.
-If Event ID 10009 does not appear, the detection process was successful.
+Restart Manager is used by installation and update programs.
+To verify that the installation or upgrade process was successful, review the Event Log after a system restart or after the completion of the installatin or upgrade process.
+If event ID 10009 does not appear, the detection process was successful.